QC-Automation-Suite/P3-QC/Documentation/ReadMe_QCSchedulerAssistant.md

 ![alt text: revature logo](images/revature_logo.PNG)
 ---

-# QC Scheduler Assistant - ReadMe
+# QC Scheduler Assistant Read Me

-Roderick Lewis, Steven Agnor, Hassan Barakka

 ---

-## Software Prerequisites and UiPath Packages [disaggregate and filter]

-This Automation requires the use of:

-- Microsoft Excel
-- Microsoft Word
-- Adobe Acrobat Reader DC
-- UiPath Orchestrator
-- UiPath Assistant
-- UiPath Studio
-- UiPath.UIAutomation.Activities (v21.10.3)
-- UiPath.System.Activites (v21.10.2)
-- UiPath.Excel.Activities (v2.11.4)
-- UiPath.WebAPI.Activities (v1.9.2)
-- UiPath.Mail.Activities (v1.12.3)

-Note: To run effectively, both Excel, Word, and PDF, or the entire Microsoft Office suite should be installed on the local machine, and there should be no open instances of these programs when the automation is run.
+## Overview

+The QC Scheduler Assistant automation handles the weekly task of updating batch information and scheduling QC auditors.
+This automation involves the downloading, processing, and uploading of a _QC Schedule_ Excel sheet from/to a central location.
+The scheduling follows certain rules pertaining to Auditor availability and Auditor skill set restrictions.
+Further, scheduling of special events such as batch showcases and the removal of batches past their end date is also handled.

 ---

-## Features
+## MVP Features

-### MVP

-- [x] MVP 1 - Assign Quality Auditors
+- [x] Assign Quality Auditors to batches based on their skillsets.
-- [x] MVP 2 - Identify Secondary Auditors
+- [x] Identify Secondary Auditors based on their skillsets.
-- [x] MVP 3 - Track PTO Status
+- [x] Track PTO Status of trainers and QC analysts.
-- [x] Remove Batches
+- [x] Remove Batches that are past their end date.
-- [x] Email & PDF Automations
+- [x] Generate a PDF report and send it as an attachment via email.

-## Stretch Goals
+### Stretch Goal Features

-- [x] Automatically Schedule Showcase
+- Automatically Schedule Showcase

 ---

-## Input of Automation
+## Automation Inputs

 The necessary input for this automation is an Excel Document in the form of a Storage Bucket saved in our project group's organization Tenant Orchestrator, named “Schedule.”
 This input is updated after every iteration of our automation, and the previous Storage Bucket is deleted before our automation is complete.
 The excel file must have several premade sheets and populated columns otherwise there will be no references for critical parts within the automation.